NowacekLab/Welcome/README.md

 ---

-### I want to use code/a toolbox that exists in the Nowacek Lab GitHub organization... how do I get copies of the files?
+### I want to use code/a toolbox that exists in the Nowacek Lab GitHub organization, how do I get copies of the files?

 1. Go to the [home page](https://github.com/NowacekLab) and click on the name of the repo where the code exists that you want to use.